node-lightning/node-lightning/packages/lntools-logger/README.md

 log.info('using %s formatting', 'sprintf');
 ```

-The above message swould wlook similar to:
+The above message should look similar to:

 ```
 2019-07-22T13:28:37.854Z [DBG] TEST 12345678: test